ezyuzin/NppAnotherMarkdown/README.md

 * Lightweight plugin to preview Markdown within Notepad++
 * Displays rendered Markdown HTML using **WebView2 (Edge)**

-The plugin is a fork of the [NppMarkdownPanel plugin](https://github.com/mohzy83/NppMarkdownPanel) and uses the [markdown-it](https://github.com/markdown-it/markdown-it) library to render Markdown documents into HTML.
-The advantage of this library is that it is client-side and allows configuring Markdown by enabling or disabling required rendering options **without recompiling or reinstalling the plugin**.
+The plugin is a fork of the [NppMarkdownPanel plugin](https://github.com/mohzy83/NppMarkdownPanel) and uses the [markdown-it](https://github.com/markdown-it/markdown-it) javascript library to render Markdown documents into HTML and allows configuring used Markdown extensions **without recompiling or reinstalling the plugin** (just edit `assets/markdown/markdown.js`).

-In addition to the CSS file for the Markdown document, you can customize either the loader (`assets/loader.html`) or the file that directly renders Markdown (`assets/markdown/markdown.js`).
+Aslo,

-* Added support for embedding into Markdown documents and editing panoramic photos using [panellum](https://github.com/mpetroff/pannellum)
-  `{% pano360 path_to_scene_file %}`.
+* Added support for editing and dispay into Markdown documents 360-degree panoramic photos using [panellum](https://github.com/mpetroff/pannellum) `{% pano360 path_to_scene %}`.
 Example can be found [here](https://github.com/ezyuzin/NppAnotherMarkdown/tree/master/example/pano).
-  Open index.pano360.json in Notepad++ for editing, the AnotherMarkdown preview makes scene editing easier..
+  Open index.pano360.json in Notepad++ for editing, the AnotherMarkdown preview makes scene editing easier.

 * Added a plugin for displaying QR codes; the plugin is not part of the Markdown standard `{% qrcode text="12345" %}`